AlexanderAmpuero/UTM-Vault/CSC148 Notes/Weekly and Textbook/1 - The Python Memory Model.md

 	'''
 ```

-A precondition of a function is extremely important sinc
-e they tell you which way to use the function.
+A precondition of a function is extremely important since they tell you which way to use the function.
 They limit how a function can be used while allowing the user to express their arguments in a way that satisfies the properties of the function.

 Example: a binary search function.
 In this function the precondition is that the parameters require it to be given a sorted list, otherwise the search method would not work.
 Rather than programming the function to determine whether or not the list is already sorted, it is smarter to give a precondition as if you had implemented the sorted list checker, the code could be slower than a linear search.